Dunkindoughnutss/WEB101-PROJECT_BSIT3-D_DORMDASHUEP/README.md

 Melchizedek M. Cupido

-Course: Web Systems and Technologies
-University of Eastern Philippines – College of Science
+Course: Web Systems and Technologies / System Integration and Architecture University of Eastern Philippines – College of Science

-Sir, this repository will contain everything related to the development of our project UEP DormDash.
+Great educators of ours, this repository will contain everything related to the development of our project UEP DormDash.
 We organized the repository into clear sections to ensure easy navigation and proper project management throughout the development process.